 In some cases, chamomile is also a component in the brewing process of beer.
 It adds some bitter flavors to the brew.
 And in that case, not only the flowers but the whole plant is processed.

 Cordials are pretty similar to syrups.
 In fact, a cordial is a syrup infused with herbs, spices, or other kinds of plants.

 That's also why you'll find a vast selection of different cordial recipes, making it a perfect base to experiment with all kinds of cocktail recipes.

 And cordials are not only a great addition to boozy cocktails.
 They are also excellent for adding flavor to mocktail recipes.
 And if you prefer it without any frills: it is also a nice refreshment when mixed with plain club soda.

 Benefits of chamomile

-Chamomile can be a great help for a variety of health issues.
-It’s commonly used as medication when you have a cold.
-And chamomile is also beneficial for reducing inflammation.
+Chamomile can be beneficial for a variety of health issues.
+It's commonly used as medication when you have a cold.
+And chamomile is also helping with reducing inflammation.

 How to make chamomile cordial

 Chamomile is the classic herb for use in teas and does have a reputation of being rather unexciting.

 Let's change that and turn it into a fancy cocktail ingredient in making chamomile cordial.
 And doing this isn't hard at all.